South Korea’s parliament passes landmark ban on production and sales of dog meat

 The anti-dog meat campaign received a huge boost from the country's first lady, Kim Keon Hee, who has repeatedly expressed her support for a prohibition.
 She has become the subject of withering criticism and crude insults during demonstrations by farmers.

-The legislation doesn't clearly specify how dog farmers and others in the industry will be supported after the ban, which will likely result in continued animosities, observers say.
+The legislation doesn't clearly specify how dog farmers and others in the industry will be supported.
+Agriculture Minister Song Mi-ryung said Tuesday the government will try to formulate reasonable assistance programs for them.

+Ju Yeongbong, an official of the farmers’ association, said most farmers are in their 60-80s and hope to continue their businesses until older people, their main customers, die.
+But Ju said the legislation would “strip them of their right to live” because it would likely end up only offering assistance for dismantling their facilities and for transitions, without compensation for giving up their dogs.

+Son said many elderly dog farmers are willing to close their farms if proper financial compensation is provided because of the extremely negative public view of their jobs.

 “Dogs are different from cows, chickens and pigs," said Kim Myung-ae, a 58-year-old Seoul resident.
 "Why would you still eat dogs when they are now seen more as family-like pets than food?”

 Another Seoul resident, Jeong Yoon Hee, disagreed, saying whether to eat dog meat is a matter of a personal choice and dietary culture.
-“Dogs are dogs, not humans,” he said.
+“Dogs are dogs, not humans,” she said.

 Associated Press writer Jiwon Song contributed to this report.